 Making your birth plan will also help you to create your list of what needs to be packed at home and brought in your Birth Bag.

 This is one of the most critical part of your birth plan, and one of the reasons why it’s so important you have a labor and delivery team that you trust.
 Labor interventions are a very controversial issue in the natural vs. medially assisted birthing worlds.

 - The use of Pitocin to induce labor

 - Breaking the water (most women’s healthcare providers agree that labor must be induced or helped along if a woman does not go into labor within 24-hours of her water being broken to minimize the chance of infection).

 - Pain relievers – both oral or intravenous

 - An anesthetic that is administered directly into the spine.

-- Cesarean Section (if a vaginal birth is important to you, check your OBs C-section rates against the norm.
-Currently the World Health Organization considers the ideal C-section rate to be between 10% and 15%.)
+- Cesarean Section (Currently the World Health Organization considers the ideal C-section rate to be between 10% and 15%.)

 - Forceps or suctioning.
 These procedures are used to assist in the baby’s delivery when maternal pushing isn’t doing the job.